-The complimentary report at this link provides more detail.
-It shows that the weakness will be most evident at specific retail channels.
+The forecast shows that the weakness will be most evident at specific retail channels.

 The outlook reflects trends in key macro-shopper indicators and in the 15-plus retail segments that underlie the forecast based on government-reported sales.
 The holiday forecast is for the months of November and December excluding the auto, fuel, and food service channels.